petercz1/todo_no_frameworks/README.md

 ##

-Finally, I've used [James Johnson's](http://jelly.codes/articles/javascript-es6-autobind-class/) excellent code to autobind 'this' for methods instead of having to do it in every class.
+I've used [James Johnson's](http://jelly.codes/articles/javascript-es6-autobind-class/) excellent code to autobind 'this' for methods instead of having to do it in every class.
 So originally I had something like:
 <pre>class appAddperson extends HTMLElement {}</pre>
 I now have:
 <pre>class appAddperson extends RootElement {}</pre>